GGxcollab/ObsidianVault/SC-300/Manage User Authentication.md

 					- The defaults configuration can be customized
 					- Smart lockout doesn't' guarantee that a genuine user is never locked out, but it is tailored to resisting bad actors
 					- Smart lockout can be integrated with hybrig deployments
+			- ## Kerberos in Microsoft Entra ID
+				-